bWm-nubby/Dragons_Maw-Loot_Gen/README.md

-# Diablo 2 Loot Generator
+# Dragon's Maw Loot Generator

 This project is a loot generator inspired by Diablo 2, designed for use in AD&D 2nd edition tabletop RPG sessions.
 It generates randomized treasure based on customizable loot tables.